What is the Customer Retention Rate? How to calculate and boost your CRR?

 According to the above example, your Churn rate would be CR = 200/1000 * 100 = 20%

 The customer retention formula is not complicated, but it’s powerful.
 It illustrates how well you’re forming relationships and drawing existing customers back for the next purchases.
-You’ll need to execute a little math, but if you have a calculator, it won’t be an obstacle.

 What is a good customer retention rate?